Aircloak/aircloak/air/docs/content/ops/configuration.md

 Each `table_name_x` key specifies the name the table will be available under when querying the data source through Aircloak.

 The `user_id` field is the name of the column that uniquely identifies users - the people or entities whose anonymity should be preserved.
+If this field is set to `null`, an user-less table will be created instead.
+This table will be treated as containing non-sensitive data and any query over it will not be subject to the anonymization restrictions, filters and aggregations.

 The database table can be declared by either using `db_name` or as an SQL view using `query`.
 These options are mutually exclusive.